thelindr/newspaper-assignment/README.md

 ## How to complete this assignment

-First, read more about `media queries` – you have some great reads listed below.
+First, read more about media queries – you have some great reads listed below.

-Second, inspect Kit's webpage in the inspector and look how the page changes for mobile and tablet.
+Second, inspect [kit.se](https://kit.se/) in the inspector and look how the page changes for mobile and tablet.
 [Here's a great instruction on how to do that](https://developers.google.com/web/tools/chrome-devtools/device-mode/) Make a plan and note on each item listed below, how that changes when you change screen size.

 **Each article should include:**
 * A background image